The Charlatan (student newspaper): Competition

 The Charlatan competed (usually in a friendly manner, though not exclusively) with The Resin, a student-run newspaper for residence students funded by the Rideau River Residence Association.
 Founded as the Pho-paw in 1973, it had suspended its operations between 2008 and 2012 before being revived, but it finally ceased publication in 2014.
 It returned in online form only in 2015.

 Carleton's engineering society also has its own newspaper, The Iron Times, which runs a satirical column every issue called "Uses for The Charlatan."

 Over the years, Carleton has supported several other campus newspapers, including the CUSA Update, published by CUSA for a short time after the Charlatan's incorporation in 1988.
-None of these competitors have survived to the present day.
+None of these competitors, except The Iron Times, have survived to the present day.

 Launching its first issue on February 9, 2009, The Leveller describes itself as "a publication covering news, current events, and culture at Carleton University, in the City of Ottawa and, to a lesser extent, the wider world".
 The Leveller had published four issues between February and April 2009, and five more between November 2009 and March 2010.
 In March 2010, The Leveller won a Graduate Student Association referendum for a $1.50 levy per graduate student.